bbc/nmos-discovery-registration-ri/README.md

 - Use a host machine running Ubuntu Linux (tested on 16.04 and 14.04).
 - Install [Vagrant][vagrant-install] using a [VirtualBox][vagrant-virtualbox] as a provider.

+> For hosting on non-Linux machines, see later in this README

 First install debian packaging dependencies on the host:
 ```
 sudo apt-get update